oliverde8/comfyBundle/README.md

       - "comfy.config"
 ```

-The service id, will allow you to inject the configuration into the services you need.
-Thanks to autowiring this is trivial.
+The **service id**, will allow you to inject the configuration into the services you need.
+Thanks to autowiring this is trivial by just calling the argument `$myBundleConfig1`

-The path is used for the admin interface, as well as the name & description.
+The **path** as well as the name & description are used for the admin interfaces.

-Finally you config has a default value.
+Finally, each config has a default value.

 ### Use the configs